Microsoft Fabric Administration & Governance

 • Annotating the Metadata

-• Brief overview of Purview Enterprise Features
+• Overview of Purview Enterprise Features

 • LAB: Governing Fabric from within Microsoft Purview